TerrariaPrismTeam/Prism/README.md

 Building on the Mono platform can be done by using XBuild (simply execute ```xbuild Prism.sln```).

+## Launching Prism
+Prism can be launched by simply running the .exe file, using Steam (by replacing Terraria.exe), or by adding it to the App list in the Game Launcher.
+All the .dll files in the output folder are required for Prism to run.

+On Linux and OS X, 'Prism.sh' must be ran instead of directly executing the .exe file using mono.
+Prism.exe (and its dependencies) must be in the same directory as the shell script.

 ## Mods
 Mods are loaded in the ```Documents\My Games\Terraria\Prism\Mods\``` folder.
 Every mod is placed in its own folder, and every mod folder must contain a ```manifest.json``` file, that contains information about the mod: its internal name, display name, author (optional), version (optional), description (optional), assembly file name and ```ModDef``` full type name.